-29. As regards H2S there are no South African ambient air standards for this very dangerous chemical.
-However in the light of the exceedences of other ambient air standards and the fact that H2S levels far exceed acceptable levels from a health point of view no postponement should be granted.
-Sasol is the principle contributor of H2S in Secunda.
+- 50. As regards H2S there are no South African ambient air standards for this very dangerous chemical.
+However in the light of the exceedences of other ambient air standards no postponement should be granted.
+Natref is the principle contributor in Sasolberg. - 51.
 The same argument applies to all other chemicals for which postponements are sought including VOC's.

-Requirement 2: Air pollution impact assessment requirements
+Requirement 2: Air pollution impact assessment requirements; cumulative impacts

-- 30. The applicants are required to compile an air pollution impact assessment in accordance with the regulations prescribing the format of an Atmospheric Impact Report (as contemplated in Section 30 of the AQA), by a person registered as a professional engineer or as a professional natural scientist in the appropriate category. - 31.
-The atmospheric impact report (AIR) submits insufficient information for a postponement to be considered and is not compliant with the regulatory scheme:
+- 52. The applicants are required to compile an air pollution impact assessment in accordance with the regulations prescribing the format of an Atmospheric Impact Report (as contemplated in Section 30 of the AQA), by a person registered as a professional engineer or as a professional natural scientist in the appropriate category. - 53.
+The atmospheric impact report (AIR) submits insufficient information for a postponement to be considered and is not compliant with the regulatory scheme: - a.
+It fails to assess the cumulative impacts of emissions from the NATREF plants and the prevailing ambient air quality as required in the Regulations Prescribing the Format of the Atmospheric Impact Report - b.
+It fails to assess the cumulative impact of granting the postponement applications. - c.
+It fails to comply with the requirements of the Regulations for Air Dispersion Modelling. - d.
+It fails to provide a baseline health assessment of communities which will be affected by the granting of the postponement.
+Without knowing of the health status of vulnerable populations the report is of little use to the decision maker, who, as a result, cannot carry out the regulatory duties set out under AQA.
+These include: - 54.
+Introduction: